PocketByte/LocoLaser/resource-kotlin-mpp/README.md

 ### Custom Repository
 You able to implement your custom repository for any platform.
 To do it you should use type `kotlin-abs-key-value`.
-Then LocoLaser will generate implementation of abstract repository with interface `StringProvider`, which should be implemented and provided to repository class thru constructor.
+Then LocoLaser will generate implementation of abstract repository with interface `StringProvider`, which should be implemented and provided to repository class through constructor.

-If you would to generate formatting functions for formatted strings you should provide formatting type thru the property **`formatting_type`**.
+If you would to generate formatting functions for formatted strings you should provide formatting type through the property **`formatting_type`**.
 See more details in [FORMATTING_TYPE.md](../FORMATTING_TYPE.md).

 So, Custom config should have following structure:
 ```